 In the city of Baku, Azerbaijan, a wave-like building rises from a bed of concrete.
 Its immobile white walls look as though they’ve been frozen mid-ripple.
 The abstract architecture is unlike anything else in the capital city.

-The Heydar Aliyev Center, which was designed by renowned architect Zaha Hadid and completed in 2012, is rumored to be one of the most expensive buildings in Europe per square foot.
+The Heydar Aliyev Center, which was designed by renowned architect Zaha Hadid and completed in 2012, is rumored to be one of the most expensive buildings per square foot.
 Its rolling, flowing design made waves within architectural, engineering, and design circles and garnered it much prestigious international recognition.

 Its odd design stands in stark contrast to the Soviet Modernist styles typically found throughout Baku.
 Inside, the building offers a tranquil environment full of white space and curved lines.